 • Methadone.
 Helps reduce drug cravings by blocking the effects of opiates.
 Commonly used in long-term maintenance drug therapy.

 These drugs do come with risks.
 Some are habit forming themselves, as well as having serious side effects, including allergic reactions.
 The use of these medications is provided in tandem with psychological therapy, specifically cognitive behavioral therapy (CBT).

-Holistic Heroin Withdrawal Treatment
+Holistic Heroin Withdrawal Treatment and Remedies

 The holistic approach to treating heroin withdrawal is gaining support in the recovery community.
 Instead of focusing solely on the withdrawals symptoms, it also offers mindfulness techniques and therapies that promote healing of the mind and spirit in addition to the body.

 Holistic heroin addiction treatment provide the same over-the-counter medications to help relieve gastrointestinal distress and body aches, but it also emphasizes nutrition, herbal supplements, amino acid therapy, and exercise to promote healing of the whole person.
 Additionally, adjunct holistic treatment therapies, such as yoga, meditation, art and music therapy, garden therapy, equine therapy, and infrared sauna enhance the healing effects of psychological therapy (CBT) and healthy lifestyle treatment elements.